 (Ban time) >= (Reset account lockout counter after in AD)

 Ban time should be greater than or equal to the time specified in the Reset account lockout counter after in AD.

 |Reset account lockout counter after (AD)||Recommended ban time|

 |60 minutes||60 minutes (or more)|

-In an ideal world, systems and services that authenticate against Active Directory should not be publicly exposed (there are other solutions for these cases, like Active Directory Federation Services (ADFS) and other SAML/OATH based identity providers (IdPs).
-But alas, we do not live in a perfect world and I can envision many scenarios were public facing AD authentication is a necessary evil.
+In an ideal world, systems and services that authenticate against Active Directory should not be publicly exposed (there are other solutions for these cases, like Azure AD and other SAML/OATH based identity providers (IdPs).
+But alas, we do not live in a perfect world and I can envision scenarios where public-facing AD authentication is a necessary evil.

 In any case, I hope this helps someone facing an Active Directory account lockout issue and looking for a solution and tuning guidance to address it.
 If you are doing something similar or have additional guidance, feel free to comment.
 I am always interested to hear about innovative methods that others have used to tackle problems like this.